DaveBackus/Data_Bootcamp/docs/_build/_sources/projects.txt

 `GitHub repository <https://github.com/fivethirtyeight/data>`_.
 One of my favorites is
 `a study <http://fivethirtyeight.com/features/the-economic-guide-to-picking-a-college-major/>`_
-of income of young people by college major.
+of income by college major.
-My summary:  quant skills pay, social work does not.
+Summary:  quant skills pay, social work does not.

 `Kaggle <https://www.kaggle.com/wiki/Home>`_
 posts problems and data, many of them in the form of competitions.